MeheheCedy22/Debian-Ubuntu-postinstall-script/README.md

 NOTE: Script is phase of testing and usage is not recommended

-'Nala' package is needed for this script to work (Ubuntu 22.04 and higher)
+`Nala` package is needed for this script to work (Ubuntu 22.04 and higher)

 My personal post-install script for Debian/Ubuntu based distros